Please upload all relevant files for quick & complete assistance.

 So, when you provide a commemorative speech, your goal must be to encourage listeners, bring them together, and help them recall the past.
 The events will include funerals, memorial services, reunions, dedications, and anniversaries as well.

-Hence, for all of these, while delivering a commemorative speech topic, get prepared with the below factors -
+Hence, for all of these, while delivering a commemorative speech topic, get prepared with the following factors -

 Your speech can be for any type of important event, and as per the event, so will the audience.